-(2) Projects subject to a Special Need.
-EDA shall determine the maximum allowable Investment Rate for Projects subject to a Special Need (as determined by EDA pursuant to §301.3(a)(1)(iii)) based on the actual or threatened overall economic situation of the Region in which the Project is located.
-However, unless the Project is eligible for a higher Investment Rate pursuant to paragraph (b)(5) of this section, the maximum allowable Investment Rate for any Project subject to a

-Special Need shall be eighty (80) percent.

-(3) Projects under part 303.

-(i) The minimum Investment Rate for Projects under part 303 of this chapter shall be fifty (50) percent.

-(ii) Except as otherwise provided in paragraph (b)(3)(iii) of this section or in paragraph (b)(5) of this section, the maximum allowable Investment Rate for Projects under part 303 of this chapter shall be the maximum allowable Investment Rate set forth in Table 1 for the most economically distressed county or other equivalent political unit (e.g., parish) within the Region.
-The maximum allowable Investment Rate shall not exceed eighty (80) percent.
+- (2) Projects subject to a Special Need.
+EDA shall determine the maximum allowable Investment Rate for Projects subject to a Special Need (as determined by EDA pursuant to \$301.3(a)(1)(iii)) based on the actual or threatened overall economic situation of the Region in which the Project is located.
+However, unless the Project is eligible for a higher Investment Rate pursuant to paragraph (b)(5) of this section, the maximum allowable Investment Rate for any Project subject to a Special Need shall be 80 percent. - (3) Projects under part 303. - (i) The minimum Investment Rate for Projects under part 303 of this chapter shall be 50 percent. - (ii) Except as otherwise provided in paragraph (b)(3)(iii) of this section or in paragraph (b)(5) of this section, the maximum allowable Investment Rate for Projects under part 303 of this chapter shall be the maximum allowable Investment Rate set forth in Table 1 for the most economically distressed county or other equivalent political unit

-(iii) In compelling circumstances, the Assistant Secretary may waive the application of the first sentence in paragraph (b)(3)(ii) of this section.
-The Assistant Secretary shall not delegate the authority to grant a waiver under this paragraph.

-(4) Projects under part 306.
+- (e.g., parish) within the Region.
+The maximum allowable Investment Rate shall not exceed 80 percent. - (iii)In compelling circumstances, the Assistant Secretary may waive the application of the first sentence in paragraph (b)(3)(ii) of this section. - (4) Projects under part 306.
 Except as otherwise provided in paragraph (b)(5) of this section, the maximum allowable Investment Rate for Projects under part 306 of this chapter shall generally be determined based on the relative needs (as determined under paragraph (b)(1) of this section) of the Region which the Project will serve.
-As specified in section 204(c)(3) of PWEDA, the Assistant Secretary has the discretion to establish a maximum Investment Rate of up to one hundred (100) percent where the Project:

-(i) Merits, and is not otherwise feasible without, an increase to the Investment Rate; or

-(ii) Will be of no or only incidental benefit to the Eligible Recipient.

-(5) Special Projects.
+As specified in section 204(c)(3) of PWEDA, the Assistant Secretary has the discretion to establish a maximum Investment Rate of up to 100 percent where the Project: - (i) Merits, and is not otherwise feasible without, an increase to the Investment Rate; or - (ii) Will be of no or only incidental benefit to the Eligible Recipient. - (5) Special Projects.
 Table 2 of this paragraph sets forth the maximum allowable Investment Rate for certain special Projects as follows:

-TABLE 2
+Table 2

-Projects Maximum allowable in- vestment rates (percentage) Projects of Indian Tribes 100 Projects under part 307 of this chapter located in Presidentially-Declared Disaster areas for which EDA re- ceives an application for Investment Assistance for post-disaster economic recovery efforts pursuant to a supplemental appropriation within eighteen (18) months of the date of such declaration 100 their effective taxing and borrowing capacity, or Projects of non-profit organizations that the Assistant Sec- retary determines have exhausted their effective borrowing capacity 100 Projects under parts 305 or 307 that receive performance awards pursuant to § 308.2 of this chapter 100 Projects located in a District that receive planning performance awards pursuant to §308.3 of this chapter 100
+Projects Maximum allowable investment rates (percentage) Projects that involve broad Regional planning and coordination with other entities outside the Eligible Applicant's political jurisdiction or area of authority, under special circumstances determined by EDA, and Projects that effectively leverage other Federal Agency resources 80 Projects of Indian Tribes 100 Projects for which EDA receives appropriations under section 703 of PWEDA (42 U.S.C.
+3233) and Projects to address and implement post-disaster economic recovery efforts in Presidentially Declared Disaster areas in a timely manner 100 Projects of States or political subdivisions of States that the Assistant Secretary determines have exhausted their effective taxing and borrowing capacity, or Projects of non-profit organizations that the Assistant Secretary determines have exhausted their effective borrowing capacity 100

+Projects under parts 305 or 307 that receive performance awards pursuant to \$308.2 of this chapter 100 Projects located in a District that receive planning performance awards pursuant to §308.3 of this chapter 100

-(c) Federal Funding Opportunity notices may provide additional Investment Rate criteria and standards to ensure that the level of economic distress of a Region, rather than a preference for a geographic area or a specific type of economic distress, is the primary factor in allocating Investment Assistance.
+(c) Federal Funding Opportunity announcements may provide additional Investment Rate criteria and standards to ensure that the level of economic distress of a Region, rather than a preference for a geographic area or a specific type of economic distress, is the primary factor in allocating Investment Assistance.

 [71 FR 56675, Sept.
 27, 2006, as amended at 73 FR 62865, Oct.
 22, 2008; 75 FR 4262, Jan.
-27, 2010]
+27, 2010; 79 FR 76125, Dec.
+19, 2014]